Large Family Gathered in Kitchen

 • Delaware has strong statutory protection for beneficiaries from claims made against a trust’s assets by a beneficiary’s creditors.
 It is also possible under Delaware law for a client to create a trust, fund it with their own assets, be a trust beneficiary, and protect those assets from their creditors.

 • Many high-net-worth individuals are sensitive to sharing too much information with their children and grandchildren about their wealth.
 Delaware trusts are not subject to public registration or filling requirements.
 Delaware also permits a “Quiet” trust, whereby the settlor of a trust can limit the beneficiaries’ knowledge to the trust during the settlor’s lifetime, and after his or her death.
-A Delaware “Quiet” trust may be the perfect solution for those types of situations.
+A Delaware “Quiet” trust

 • Delaware trusts are subject to the exclusive jurisdiction of Delaware’s Chancery Court, which has expertise in quickly resolving tough trust questions.